-The Dream Recovery System Dream Journal calls for wearing a wrist bracelet opposite of where you’d usually wear a watch when you go to sleep.
+The Dream Recovery System calls for wearing a wrist bracelet opposite of where you’d usually wear a watch when you go to sleep.

-We say it’s a kind of totem to help you distinguish between sleep and wakefulness.
+It’s a totem to help you distinguish between sleep and wakefulness.
 Wearing the bracelet leads to a greater number of dreams recalled.
 More dreams recalled means more success at dream journaling.

 She has led hundreds of dreaming workshops.
-When it comes to dreaming and sleep, we’d be the first to say she knows what she’s talking about.
+Regarding dreaming and sleep, we’d be the first to say she knows what she’s talking about.

 Main thing is that it can’t be something you wear on your wrist all the time.
 Something you wear regularly defeats the distinct feeling a less-worn bracelet will give.
 Worn too much, it won’t work as a reminder.
 You’ve got to take it off, put it on, and then take it off again every day.

 Moreover, wearing one doesn’t lead to 100 percent perfect dream recall.
 You can still be so tired you sleep right through your dream and forget all about it upon waking.
 You can still dream a bunch of gibberish.
-Both of these things seem to happen when you are the most overtired and your body is catching up on sleep or you’ve taken some sleeping pills.
+Both of these things seem to happen when you are the most overtired, and your body is catching up on sleep or you’ve taken some sleeping pills.
 Sometimes, too, sleep gets interrupted.

 However, during a brief three-day test in January, our dream group recorded zero to only one dream after omitting the bracelet at bedtime.
 That’s a very small sample size.
 You could hardly call it a scientific study, but, at least for some people, wearing it makes a difference between recalling no dreams and some dreams.
 Presumably, we had dreams during the test period.
 We all just slept through them.

-As the size of the dream group grows, we’re going to revisit this question.
+As the size of the dream group grows, we will revisit this question.

 While the bracelet seems to make a big difference in the dream group, it may make no difference to you in your dream journaling practice.

-It also seems possible that as you get more used to dream journaling it becomes a habit.
+It also seems possible that as you get more used to dream journaling, it becomes a habit.
 When you get used to the idea of trying to remember your dreams, the bracelet may not make a difference anymore.

 What matters even more to dream recall seems to be how tired you are to begin with.
-When you’re so tired you sleep right through everything, your body is trying to catch up and heal.
+When you’re so tired, you sleep right through everything, your body is trying to catch up and heal.
 It’s doing what it needs to do.
-That means you’re not going to recall any dreams but that’s not necessarily a bad thing.
-Sleeping is the main purpose of sleep!
+That means you won’t recall any dreams, but that’s not necessarily bad.
+Sleeping, after all, is the main purpose of sleep!
 There will be other nights, other dreams for you to remember.